 - Winter temperatures in La Linea average 12 to 17°C, rarely cold enough to be unpleasant

-- Hotel rates drop by 30 to 50% compared to July and August
+- Hotel rates typically drop by 30 to 50% compared to July and August (based on public listings)

 - Gibraltar border queues are significantly shorter in winter, sometimes under 10 minutes